Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUpgradeFrom2.md

 ### New Components with Clearer Names

-Old components have beed replaced by new components.
+Old components have been replaced by new components.
 These are not renames, they are new component types.
 If your scripts refer to any of them, they will need to be updated.
-- CinemchineVirtualCamera is replaced by [CmCamera](CmCamera.md).
+- CinemachineVirtualCamera is replaced by [CmCamera](CmCamera.md).
 - CinemachineFreeLook is replaced by [CmCamera](CmCamera.md).
 - CinemachinePath and CinemachineSmoothPath are replaced by Spline Container, provided by Unity's new native spline implementation.
 - CinemachineDollyCart is replaced by [CinemachineSplineCart](CinemachineSplineCart.md).